 I would not personally get hung up on phonics versus sight words while you are first teaching your child how to read.
 The reason being that in school, most classrooms will use both methods.
 They are complementary, not mutually exclusive.

-If your child hesitates on a word that can be sounded out – and most can – try to sound it out for him or her while you both point to the word e.g. “rr – un, run”.
+If your child hesitates on a word that can be sounded out – and most early words can – try to sound it out for him or her while you both point to the word e.g. "rr – un, run".
 However, there is no need to get so caught up in doing this for each and every word that you both lose sight of the meaning of the sentence.
 In many cases, just say the word right out.
 Your goal here is to use the right combo of both methods – sounding out (phonics) and word recognition (sight words), that suits your child.
 The aim here is to get your child started on reading.
 So long as he or she is learning and moving forward and having fun, that’s the most important thing.

 How you know when your child is really reading versus memorizing a book?

 There isn’t an easy way to tell reading versus memorization with books your child has already seen.
 The only way to know for sure is to try a new book with your child.
-This is why I always bought a few extra early reader books than I really needed, so that I’d always have some unread ones stashed away until they were needed.
-It’s an amazing feeling for both of you when your child first starts to read words in a book that he or she has never read before!
+This is why I always bought a few more early reader books than I really needed, so that I’d always have some unread ones stashed away until they were needed.
+It’s an amazing feeling for both of you when your child first starts to read words in a book that he or she has never seen before!

 Besides parenting how-to's such as this article, I cover kids fashion and style on a budget.
 Find out the 6 best children's clothing stores for style that won't break the bank!